 During 2008 I was postdoc in the Applied and computational electromagnetics (ACE) research unit of the Montefiore Institute at Université de Liège, Liège, Belgium, working with Prof. Patrick Dular and Prof. Chrisophe Geuzaine.
 In late 2008 I become Assistant Professor in Electrical Engineering at University of Udine.
 Currently I teach Electromagnetic Compatibility (EMC) (6 CFU), Electrical Science I (6 CFU), Electrical Science II (3 CFU) and Numerical modeling of fields and circuits (6 CFU).
 In March 2013 I was Visiting Professor at the Centro Internazionale per la Ricerca Matematica (CIRM), Fondazione Bruno Kessler (FBK) and Università di Trento, Trento, Italy, working with Prof. A. Valli and A. Alonso.

-I am co-author of over 50 scientific papers published in refereed international Journals endowed with ISI impact factor, mainly in the field of computational electromagnetics, multi-physics problems (MEMS, nanoelectronics, fuel cells), bioelectromagnetics, biomedical lab-on-a-chip devices, inverse problems and computational topology.
+I am author or co-author of 59 scientific papers published in refereed international Journals endowed with ISI impact factor, mainly in the field of computational electromagnetics, multi-physics problems (MEMS, nanoelectronics, fuel cells), bioelectromagnetics, biomedical lab-on-a-chip devices, inverse problems and computational topology.

 I am in the Editorial Board of the COMPUMAG conference and I am a reviewer of IEEE Transactions on Magnetics, IEEE Transactions on Biomedical Engineering, COMPEL: The International Journal for Computation and Mathematics in Electrical and Electronic Engineering, the European Physical Journal-Applied Physics (EPJ-AP), Journal of Theoretical and Applied Physics and Journal of Computational Physics.